 222. Might might Not be Right

 Krishna says that the demonic person thinks, “I have acquired this today and I shall now fulfill this desire of mine.
 This is mine, and tomorrow I shall have even more (16.13).
 I have killed this enemy and will slay other enemies too.
 I am the ruler among men; I am the enjoyer, I am perfect, powerful and happy (16.14).
 I am wealthy and well-born; Who else is equal to me?
 I will sacrifice, I will give, I will rejoice.”
 In this way, demonic persons are deluded by ignorance (16.15).
-This behaviour is usually seen as 'success'.
+In today’s world, this is often confused with ‘success’.

-Comparison drives desires which includes the desire to have more and the desire to have sensual gratification.
+Comparisons can be used to improve ourselves by learning from people and situations.
+On the flipside, comparison drives desire, including the desire for accumulation and sensual gratification.
 But there is no end to sensual gratification and Krishna calls this the delusion born of ignorance.
-Krishna earlier referred to the sword of wisdom to destroy ignorance (4.41) and said that nothing in this world is as sanctifying as wisdom.
-In due course of time, he who perfected yoga finds it in the self (4.38).
+Krishna earlier referred to the sword of wisdom (4.41) and axe of non-attachment (15.3) to destroy ignorance and said that nothing in this world is as sanctifying as wisdom.
+In due course of time, he who has perfected yoga finds it in the self (4.38).
 The key is shraddha (trust) with saburi (patience).

-Whatever may be our current condition, by working towards yoga of wisdom we can attain wisdom in the due course of time.
-The essence is to observe ourselves when we make comparisons and question these tendencies, like a good student (4.34), to improve ourselves.
+Whatever may be our present condition, by working towards the yoga of wisdom we can attain wisdom in due course of time.
+The essence is to observe ourselves when we make comparisons; question these tendencies, like a good student (4.34), to improve ourselves.
 Krishna earlier assured that even small steps in the practice of yoga give results (2.40).

 Comments